 By Melissa Ohden

 Editor’s note.
-This ran on the blog of Melissa Ohden.
+Today’s look back at what appeared a year ago on NRL News Today originally was posted on the blog of Melissa Ohden.
 Melissa is the survivor of a “failed” saline abortion in 1977.
 She speaks all over the world including at many National Right to Life Conventions.
 She has often written for NRL News Today.
 Reposted with permission.

 What do former abortion clinic workers and abortion survivors have in common?